ModelEngine-Group/unified-cache-management/docs/source/user-guide/sparse-attention/index.md

 - UCMSparse in model_runner: this instance locates in the same process as the `Worker`.
 A typical sparse attention algorithm works like this:
     1. In prefill, it dumps full KV Cache from HBM to storage.
-    2. In decode, it retrieves the most relevant blocks based on the context and loads the blocks from store to HBM.
+    2. In decode, it retrieves the most relevant blocks based on the context and loads the blocks from storage to HBM.
-    3. In decoode, it also dumps new generated blocks to keep the latest context accessible.
+    3. In decode, it also dumps new generated blocks to keep the latest context accessible.
 - By fine-grained task scheduling, retrieval and loading can be executed asynchronously and overlap with the model execution.
-Therefore no overhead is introduced by UCMSparse and generation speed is boosted benefitted by less computational load and fewer memory accesses.
+Therefore, benefited from less computational load and fewer memory accesses, no overhead is introduced by UCMSparse and generation speed is boosted.

 See `ESA` for more details.